drewwalton19216801/padserve/README.md

 3. **Tailscale Integration:** This system is designed to work exclusively over Tailscale, using its internal IP addresses (100.64.0.0/10 and fd7a:115c:a1e0::/48).
 4. **IPv4 and IPv6 Support:** The server now supports binding to both IPv4 and IPv6 Tailscale addresses, based on user preferences.
 5. **Basic Commands:** Support for user registration, listing active users, sending messages, and fetching server information.
+6. **Operator Commands:** Support for basic server operator command including banning and unbanning of clients.

 ## Requirements